-Desperate for direction and unable to drink myself to sleep, I relied on God and prayed as deeply and said, "Just please give me something."
+Desperate for direction and unable to drink myself to sleep, I relied on God and prayed deeply.
+I said, "Just please give me something."
 Then I felt God spoke to me.
 He told me to wait, because something better was coming.
+It wasn't audible or visible.
+I felt the words on my heart from somewhere other than myself.
+I also felt peace.
+The peace that passes all understanding.
 I had believed since I was four years old, that I would be a Major League Baseball player.
 I was defiant when people told me I wouldn't make it.
 Now, for the first time I accepted that playing professional baseball would not be my future.

 I began a new adventure and joined the Navy intent on becoming a SEAL.
 When you near college graduation people naturally ask about your plans.
 My answer had always been to be a professional baseball player.
 Many of my teammates were drafted and encouraging me to attempt a comeback.
 When you tell them your plans are to attempt to complete special operations training many think you’ve lost your mind.
 Some told me why I shouldn’t try.
 I can’t say that I blame them given the failure rate hovers around 75%.
 However, critics and low odds are not defining characteristics of our capability.
 They are natural properties of difficult tasks.
 That's what makes them special and worthy of pursuit.

-However, critics only have the power we give them.
+Critics only have the power we give them.
 I believe everyone is born with intrinsic purpose.
 You don’t need anyone’s permission to honor it, just the courage to try.
-Courage creates freedom.
-I could be imprisoned by the opinions of other humans and the odds, or I learn from my failure and keep moving forward.
+Courage creates freedom from the imprisonment of fear.
+I could be imprisoned by the opinions of other humans and the odds, or I could learn from my failure and keep moving forward.
 I would no longer be defined by what I do.
 Who I am defines what I do.
 I would no longer be dependent on affirmation from peers, or anything else other than my faith and conviction in purpose.
 My confidence would have no external dependency.